 Can you tell us about Pillars of Eternity?

 Pillars of Eternity was designed to be a successor to the classic Infinity Engine games such as Baldur's Gate, Icewind Dale, and Planescape: Torment.
 It is a fantasy role-playing game where you control a party of up to 6 characters with real-time with pause tactical combat from an isometric view.
 You create your own character by picking a gender/race/class/background and journey to the Dyrwood, a frontier land in the world of Eora.

-There’s huge world to explore with hundreds of beautiful handcrafted environments featuring lots of loot, dungeons, quests, and adventures.
+There's a huge world to explore with hundreds of beautifully handcrafted environments featuring lots of loot, dungeons, quests, and adventures.
 The game also features an engrossing and deep storyline with 8 companions that can join your party and help unravel the mysteries surrounding your player character.
 You can find more about the game at eternity.obsidain.net.

 What are your plans regarding the future of Pillars of Eternity?
 Paid / Free DLC?
 A Sequel?

-Currently we are working on an expansion pack for Pillars of Eternity, which should be out later this year.
+Currently, we are working on an expansion pack for Pillars of Eternity, which should be out later this year.
 We are going to announce more about it really soon.
-We are looking at Tales of the Sword Coast (The Baldur’s Gate expansion) as reference to the amount of content that we would like to include in it.
+We are looking at Tales of the Sword Coast (The Baldur's Gate expansion) as a reference to the amount of content that we would like to include in it.